 Ken separates the main content with a white background.
 He further organizes content with separators.
 Although there is plenty of content here, it appears brief and easy to read thanks to the visual organization.

-Ken uses the action-result formula instead of simply listing tasks.
+Ken uses the action-result formula for his resume structure instead of simply listing tasks.
 He quickly tells a story of the value he brings to the business.

 Tools & resources to build this simple resume.

-For developing content, keywords and organizing this resume model, Ken used a comprehensive resume toolkit I developed.
+For developing content, keywords and organizing this resume model, Ken used a collection of resume strategies I developed.
 He also didn’t rush it.
 He took his time and went through each part thoroughly.

 So the question that many of you are probably asking is:

 How did he fit 20+ years of experience on a one-page resume?